DevonTomatoSandwich/Pi-Doorbell/README.md

 ## wiring

 setup the wiring like in the above photo and schema.
-[this link](https://forum.core-electronics.com.au/t/433mhz-remote-control-by-hacking-a-wireless-doorbell-arduino-and-raspberry-pi/7799) has further instructions on how to wire the reciever and what the other pins do.
+[this link](https://forum.core-electronics.com.au/t/433mhz-remote-control-by-hacking-a-wireless-doorbell-arduino-and-raspberry-pi/7799) has further instructions on how to wire the receiver and what the other receiver pins do.
 The boom3 should be connected once manually and you can turn it off before running the script.
 Also when the doorbell is pressed the result is to play a tune from the doorbell's list of tunes then play the meme through the speaker.
 You can select a tune that is short (3 knock sound) so to not play over the meme.
 You can select different sounds by holding the small black button on the transmitter.

 ## run

-open the 'doorbell.py' script in thorny and run.
+open the 'doorbell.py' script in thonny and run.
 Or use command `python3 Desktop/doorbell.py`

 Then test by pushing the doorbell